 Annual collections deposited to the AML fund will be included in the calculation of total funds to be distributed to states and tribes during the fiscal year that follows.
 Additionally, under the restructuring, the balances in the state- and tribal-share accounts of states and tribes that have completed remediation of the highest priority sites, are to be returned to the states or tribes in seven annual installments paid from general Treasury funds.
-These states and tribes, referred to as "certified," will also receive whatever grants they would be entitled to based upon application of the distribution formula to both prior year collections and the entitlement based upon its historic coal production.
+These states and tribes, referred to

-&lt;sup>28 Interest generated by unappropriated balances in the AML fund is transferred to the United Mine Workers of America Combined Benefit Fund, established by P.L.
+&lt;sup>42 Interest generated by unappropriated balances in the AML fund is transferred to the United Mine Workers of America Combined Benefit Fund, established by P.L.
 102-486 to cover the unreimbursed health cost requirements of retired miners.